 Who Can File an Accidental Death and Dismemberment Claim?

-In Louisiana, only certain individuals have the legal authority to file an accidental death and dismemberment claim under a policy.
+In Louisiana, only specific individuals have the legal authority to file an accidental death and dismemberment claim under a policy.
 Understanding who is eligible to file can help ensure a smoother claims process.

 - If the insured person suffers a qualifying injury covered by the policy, they themselves can file the claim to receive benefits for losses such as loss of limbs, eyesight, or hearing.